cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 types.
 You can generate this type of plot with the following command:

 ```
-jb_plot_roc -f models/cifar_R20/eval/cifar10/predictions.json -p all models/cifar_R20/cifar10_roc.png
+jb_plot_roc -f models/cifar_R20/eval/cifar10/predictions.json -c all models/cifar_R20/cifar10_roc.png
 ```

 This command follows the following structure:

 ```
-jb_plot_roc -f [predictions file path] -p [classes] [output location]
+jb_plot_roc -f [predictions file path] -c [classes] [output location]
 ```

 The predictions file path indicates the location of the predictions file containing the data for generating the ROC curves.
-The `-p` indicates which classes to draw curves for. "all" is a supported keyword which produces curves for all known classes.
+The `-c` indicates which classes to draw curves for. "all" is a supported keyword which produces curves for all known classes.
 The final argument, the output location, indicates where to save the resulting plot file.
 When you run this command, it should produce a plot similar to the following figure: